 However, the solution isn't to have numerous short-term contracts.
 It's to change the pricing strategy.

 Billing through a consultant retainer fee agreement is the better solution.
 Having a consultant retainer agreement in place means that you will be paid in advance by the client and the client will gain access to your expertise; thus the client will be paying for a dedicated consultant for a particular period, mostly monthly.

-However, some issues could cause the client to have negative views on agreeing to a retainer fee arrangement.
+However, some issues could cause the client to have negative views on agreeing to a professional services retainer agreement.

 For some clients, they may have had negative experiences in the past, making them wary of working with a consultant retainer fee.

 This issue is why consultant professionals fare better when they sell retainer agreements with already established clients.
-First impressions are vital if you are to successfully market the idea of retainer fee agreements to clients later on.
+First impressions are vital if you are to successfully market the idea of consulting fee agreement to clients later on.